jehayesms/jean-hayes-ai-analytics/_posts/2025-12-22-capacity-ws-design.md

   - Dev, Test, Prod
   - Are all workspaces retained in source control?
   - Will users be using CI/CD for reports?

+# Workspace and Capacity Architectural Patterns

+Based on your current and future requirements, you can start to design your Fabric capacities and workspaces.
+Here are the patterns to consider: